 Getting your head around the correct way to report is one thing, but wouldn’t never having to lodge a report at all be the best outcome for your business?

 There are a number of steps that your business can take in order to prevent a data breach from occurring.
-These can also be applied if a data breach has already occurred in order to lesson its effects.
+These can also be applied if a data breach has already occurred in order to lessen its effects.

 Preventative steps to take